Ian Cheng

 Ian Cheng (born 1984) is an American contemporary artist known for his "virtual ecosystem" live-simulated digital artworks.
 His artworks explore the capacity of living agents to deal with change, and are "less about the wonders of new technologies than about the potential for these tools to realize ways of relating to a chaotic existence."
 His work has been widely exhibited internationally, including MoMA PS1, Serpentine Galleries, Whitney Museum of American Art, Hirshhorn Museum, Venice Biennale, Leeum Museum and other institutions.

 Early life and education

-Cheng was born in Los Angeles, California, in 1984.
+Cheng was born in Los Angeles, California in 1984.
 Cheng attended Van Nuys High School.
 Cheng graduated from University of California, Berkeley in 2006 with a dual degree in cognitive science and art practice.
 Cheng worked at Industrial Light & Magic, George Lucas's visual effects company.
-Cheng attended Columbia University, where he earned his MFA in 2009.
+Cheng attended Columbia University School of the Arts, where he earned his MFA in 2009.
 Cheng worked in the studio of artist Pierre Huyghe from 2010 to 2012 and also worked as co-director at Paul Chan's independent New York based publishing company, Badlands Unlimited, founded in 2010.